The Gurney Slade

 This is almost certainly the lowest cost way of getting on air with a phone signal!
 The RX is a Regenerative Tuned Radio Frequency (TRF) design so is able to copy the normal amateur modes of single sideband phone and Morse, as well as the Amplitude Modulated signals used by the broadcast stations on the Medium Waveband.
 You start by building the RX for the MW which should be easy to get going and so give an early confidence boost!
 For this you will need modern 32R phones, 9 battery or 12 volt supply, and a few metres of wire for an aerial!
 The RX uses just four transistors and has controls for the Tuning, Regen and RF gain.
 You can then easily adapt it for either the 80 or 160m amateur bands where, because it is a Regen TRF, you will be able to listen to the common amateur signals.

 The transmitter uses Amplitude Modulation for the 80 or 160m band because this is the simplest, and hence cheapest, method of generating phone signals.
 The TX uses either a 3.69 MHz or a 2.0 MHz ceramic resonator to ensure you stay in the permitted band, but the frequency can be pulled down by the PCB mounted trimmer capacitor to the parts of the band normally used for AM by amateurs.
 For netting purposes, there is a switch to just turn on the transmitter's RF oscillator while the RX is active.
 When you wish to actually transmit, this is controlled by the PTT switch of your dynamic type of microphone.
-The maximum output power is about 0.75W on a 9 volt battery, or 1.5W on a 12 volt supply, so the AM carrier levels are normally set for 3/8 or 3/4 of a Watt.
+The maximum output power is about 0.75W on a 9 volt battery, or 1.5W on a 12 volt supply, so the AM carrier levels are set to halve the maximum RF output voltages.
 The TX uses five more of the same transistors as the RX, with two in parallel for the output stage, together with one integrated circuit.
 The TX output stage has a parallel tuned output circuit with three taps for the variety of aerials that might be encountered on these bands - especially if they are not full sized.

 These features make the design ideal for radio Clubs where newcomers are to be introduced to home construction, and where Club nets can operate over a short ranges with simple aerials before advancing to more complex designs and longer distances.
 The kit price is GBP 38.